 The customer was faced a dilemma between two unappealing options: to commission an expensive and technologically complex heart surgery on the existing search engine, or replace that search engine altogether with another one that had autocomplete features.

 Luckily, there was a third choice: to provide autocomplete functionality as an add-on service, that would integrate with their existing search engine and e-commerce back-end.
 This is one of our company’s specialities, developed over the years as a result of many generations of large-scale implementations of e-commerce search engines for big retailers.
 Here is how we did this.
+You can also see a demo of this solution below.

 Our approach is to create an autocomplete service that extends a retailer’s search bar with new features that are search engine-agnostic and do not require any customizations with the backend or search engine index.
 Furthermore, the quality of these autocomplete features matches that of those found in current state-of-the-art search catalogs offered by Google and Amazon.